HermanNygaard/supabase-query/README.md

 # supabase-query

-Supercharge your development speed with the best of both worlds from Supabase and react-query!
+Supercharge your development speed with Supabase and react-query, combined!

 ## Features